fabianunger/health-walk/README.md

 ## Solution

-To One walk per capita per day, tracked and traceable for authorities.
+One walk per capita per day, tracked and traceable for authorities.
 The route is organised, registered and tracked via the app.

 ## Possible Issues which have to be considered